generalnobody/vu-bsc/README.md

 * **-f, --file**: path to JSON file generated using [main.py](./main.py)
 * **-ptf, --pytorch_file**: path to JSON file generated with pytorch benchmarking
 * **-o, --output**: specify the folder to which to save the generated plot(s) (default: ./plots)
-* **-s, --show**: show the plots as they are generated (not recommended when provided JSON file contains multiple results)

 ### Example
 ```shell